License Plates & Placards in Massachusetts

 Please visit the Secretary of State's website for more information about Veterans and Disabled Veterans license plates.

-You can apply for antique plates if your vehicle is at least twenty-five years old and is used only for exhibitions, parades, car club functions, and other public events.
+You can apply for antique plates if your vehicle is at least 25 years old and is used only for exhibitions, parades, car club functions, and other public events.

 To apply for an antique plate or a year-of-manufacture plate (indicates exact year that your antique car was manufactured), complete an Application for an Antique Motor Vehicle Plate or Year of Manufacture Registration Plate (T20853) and have it notarized.
 Then drop it off, along with all applicable fees, to your nearest RMV office.